lucasols/palinter/src/test_cases/rules_expect/folder_min_childs.md

       file.txt: ''

 expected_errors:
-  - "Folder ./src/folder:\n • should have at least 2 childs, found 1"
+  - "Folder ./src/folder:\n • should have at least 2 children, found 1"
 ```